cantierecreativo/redux-bees/README.md

 });
 ```

-The arguments you need to pass depend on the HTTP method of the request and
+The arguments you need to pass depends on the HTTP method of the request and
 the presence of placeholders in the path declared for the endpoint:

 ```js